 Investors have become increasingly interested in lithium stocks for several years now, and there are a number of reasons why.

 Some are seasoned metals investors interested in looking beyond silver and gold.
-Others are new investors, drawn into the space by the hype surrounding Elon Musk and Tesla Motors’ (NASDAQ:TSLA) lithium-ion battery gigafactory.
+Others are new investors, drawn into the space by the ever-increasing hype surrounding Elon Musk and Tesla’s (NASDAQ:TSLA) sweeping electric vehicle plans.

 Whatever the reason, it’s important to get familiar with the lithium market before investing in lithium stocks.
 Here is a (very) brief overview of some of the basics.

 Lithium is a soft, silver-white metal used in pharmaceuticals, ceramics, grease, lubricants and heat-resistant glass.
 It’s also used in lithium-ion batteries, which power everything from cell phones to laptops to electric vehicles — demand for lithium from this sector is growing quickly.

 Editor’s note: As one of of our readers points out and expands upon in the comments below, lithium is also found in clay deposits.

 The world’s largest hard-rock mine is the Greenbushes mine in Australia, and the bulk of the world’s lithium brine production comes from salars in Chile and Argentina.
 Most large lithium reserves are in Chile, and the prolific “lithium triangle” spans Chile, Argentina and Bolivia.
 Australia was once again the world’s largest lithium producer in 2017, and it was followed by Chile and Argentina.

 There’s more than one type of lithium product out there.
 Technical-grade lithium is used in ceramics, glass and other industrial applications, while battery-grade lithium carbonate and lithium hydroxide (which are much more expensive) are used to make lithium-ion batteries; they can also be used for technical applications in a pinch.